lakshmankumar12/pynotes/python_notes.md

 httpd = HTTPServer(('localhost', 1443), SimpleHTTPRequestHandler)

+# not that its client-auth, although we create a service-side socket.
+# apparently, this is for 'for-client-to-authorize-us'
 context = ssl.create_default_context(ssl.Purpose.CLIENT_AUTH)
 context.load_cert_chain(certfile=server_cert, keyfile=server_key)
 # these 2 lines are needed only for mutual tls